se7smohamed/Extend/readme.md

 To create your first project using Extend please run the command

 ```
-extendx --example
+extendx --start
 ```
-which is going to create a very basic project to start with.
+which is going to create a very basic project for you to start with.

 The first thing that you are going to need is the `_rules.js` file inside your `src` folder, this is where your *rules* live and is just a normal javascript with one array exported that is `rules`, more about that in a second.